daormar/debasher/doc/design_doc_resident.md

 **What the writer-dies direction needs:**
 1. A fourth envelope type, `CLOSE` (empty payload), rather than an `INTERACT` command.
-The reader dispatches on `type` alone (point 1) and, besides ending its own loop, hands `CLOSE` to the brain thread in order, so that it is logged and the port can leave the barrier's pending set (point 3).
+The reader dispatches on `type` alone (section 1) and, besides ending its own loop, hands `CLOSE` to the brain thread in order, so that it is logged and the port can leave the barrier's pending set (section 3).
    Confirmed on 2026-09-20.
-2. Writer: on a stop that means the node has finished for good, send `CLOSE` last (after whatever is already queued), then close; a halt sends none (point 3).
+2. Writer: on a stop that means the node has finished for good, send `CLOSE` last (after whatever is already queued), then close; a halt sends none (section 3).
-3. Reader: ends only on a stop request (after a `CLOSE` it keeps reading and drops what follows, see point 3).
+3. Reader: ends only on a stop request (after a `CLOSE` it keeps reading and drops what follows, see section 3).
 With ghost connections (transport decision below) it never sees EOF, so there is nothing to reopen.
 A truncated line left by a writer that died mid-write can no longer be delimited by EOF (today it kills the reader with a `JSONDecodeError`): handled by the resync line, see below.